-Each scheme is different, but most only give their rewards once you have reached a certain number of points.
+Each scheme is different, but you’ll usually only receive your rewards once you have reached a certain number of points.

 Get your reward immediately: Some schemes such as Sainsbury's Nectar points take up to 48 hours to be added to your account.
 Once you have 500 or more (worth £2.50), you can spend them in store or online whenever you like.

-Get your reward every few months: Rewards like Tesco Clubcard vouchers are issued every three months as long as you have earned enough points.
+Get your reward every few months: Rewards such as Tesco Clubcard vouchers are issued every three months as long as you have earned enough points.

 Get your reward once a year: Some schemes will exchange your points for rewards once a year.
 For example, if you had 1,030 points after a year and got a shopping voucher worth £0.50 for every 50 points, you would get a voucher for £10.
 The extra 30 points would be carried over into the next year's balance.

 Most reward points expire after a certain period, such as Clubcard vouchers, which expire two years after you receive them.
 Nectar points do not expire unless you close your account.
-However, they may close your account if you do not use it for 12 months.
-Check the terms and conditions of each scheme to find out how long their points last for.
+However, your account may be closed if you do not use it for 12 months.
+Check the terms and conditions of each scheme to find out how long points last for.

-Many cards offer the chance to earn bonus points, especially in the first few months you have the card.
+Many credit cards offer the chance to earn bonus points, especially in the first few months you have the card.
 For example, a card might offer you an extra 10,000 points if you spend more than £3,000 in the first three months.
-Others might usually give you a point for every pound you spend on the card but offer two points per pound spent during the first three months.
-You may also get more points when you spend with certain retailers.
-For example, the Nectar card offers you two points for every £1 you spend in Sainsbury's.

 "One of the cardinal sins of the points and miles world is using a debit card or cash to make purchases.
 When you think about rewards credit cards as earning a valuable currency, you’ll want to leave your debit card in the sock drawer.
 Each purchase made with a rewards credit card means you’re inching closer to a reward." — Nicky Kelvin, Travel and Loyalty Expert from The Points Guy UK

-Some transactions will not earn you any points, including fees, cash withdrawals, balance and money transfers, paying interest or purchasing foreign currency.
+Generally speaking, you’ll only earn rewards on purchases you make with the card.
+Transactions that will not earn you any points include fees, cash withdrawals, balance and money transfers, paying interest or purchasing foreign currency.

 Miss a monthly repayment

-You can compare rewards credit cards here.
+You can compare rewards credit cards using our comparison tool.
 When you choose your card, look beyond how many points you earn for each pound you spend.
 Instead, think about:

 Decide what type of rewards you would actually use.
 For example, if you prefer shopping to travelling, a scheme that offers high street vouchers will suit you better than one that gives you air miles.

-You can use our credit car eligibility checker to find the rewards credit card that you're most likely to be accepted for.
+You can use our credit card eligibility checker to find the rewards credit card that you're most likely to be accepted for.